How to Measure Pool Length: Complete Step-by-Step Guide

 Kidney or Freeform Pools

-For irregular shapes, measure the maximum length first, then take width measurements every 4-6 feet along the length.
+For irregular shapes, measure the maximum length first, then take width measurements at consistent 4-6 foot intervals along the length.
 This creates a grid that helps calculate total volume and surface area.

 Round Pools